Medical School Admissions Lessons Learned 2017-2018

-AMCAS 2017 opens in early May and the next wave of applicants is preparing to submit applications, so it seems apropos to summarize some key observations I have made while privately advising medical school applicants.
+AMCAS 2017 opens in this week and the next wave of applicants is preparing to submit applications, so it seems apropos to summarize some key observations I have made while privately advising medical school applicants.
 Here is my list of some essentials for medical school applicants to improve their chances of acceptance.

 Submit an early application